 The type of terrain you’re riding in should influence your choice of tyre, but there is a variety of ways you can find the best match between your style, the terrain, and the bike you’re using.

+Selecting tyres is always a compromise between speed and grip.
+More grip means more rolling resistance, and therefore more effort to generate speed.
 But in the winter, staying on the bike is priority.
 Grip and durability win out, and you’ll find winter MTB tyres focus in these areas.